tigermursa/My-Dash-Client/README.md

 4. page 9 is empty planing to put som static thing here
 5. Have to fix the theme issue planning to add the theme data in user info
 6. streaks and book list remove from backend
+7. Found some loading related issue will fix them soon